 Evan Strong captured the gold medal and led a U.S. podium sweep in the Paralympic debut of men’s snowboardcross at the 2014 Paralympic Winter Games in Sochi, Russia.
-Evan is the 2012 Para Snowboard Cross World Champion, and 2013 US National Champion You can find out more on his web site.
-We enjoy having him be apart of our team.
+Evan is the 2012 Para Snowboard Cross World Champion, and 2013 US National Champion.
+You can find out more on his web site.
+We enjoy having him be a part of our team.

-Katie Tsuyuki made her Olympic debut at Sochi 2014, where she missed a spot in the final by one place, finishing as top Canadian female halfpiper in 13th place overall, best Canadian out of both sexes.
+Katie Tsuyuki made her Olympic debut at Sochi 2014, where she missed a spot in the final by one place, finishing as top Canadian female halfpiper in 13th place overall, best Canadian out of both genders.

 Tsuyuki had made her World Cup debut in December 2005 in Whistler.
 She would record her best World Cup result in January 2010, finishing ninth in Stoneham, Quebec.
 Just a couple of weeks later, she was at the Vancouver 2010 Olympic Winter Games, not as a competitor, but as a forerunner for the halfpipe competition.

-Her 2015/16 season will include the Rev Tour in December, the Mammoth and Park City World Cups in January, the Sapporo World Cup in February and Canadian National Championships in March.
+Her 2015/16 season will include the Rev Tour in December, the Mammoth and Park City World Cups in January, the Sapporo World Cup in February and the Canadian National Championships in March.
 To learn more about Katie visit her web site .

 Cody Winters has taken Donek to the podium as the USASA national champion more times than we can remember.
 At the 2015 Nationals he placed 1st in GS, 1st in BX, and 2nd in Slalom.
-He will make his USSA FIS Noram debut this season.
+He will make his USSA FIS NorAm debut this season.

 Billy Winters (pictured with his dad and SRT coach Dave Winters) is from Steamboat Springs Colorado.
 He trains with the SSWSC and the Steamboat Race Team.
 Billy competes in Giant slalom, Slalom, Boarder Cross, and slope style.
 Last year was his first season competing in FIS and some Rev tours.
 Billy competed at Junior Worlds in 2015 and could go back this year.